epicollect/epi-collect/ROADMAP.md

     - [ ] Upload progress
       - [ ] Make it go to 95% while backend processes
   - [ ] Review and filter data
-    - [ ] Handle case where the user doesn’t have any data in selected period.
+    - [ ] Handle case where the user doesn’t have any data in selected period
     - [ ] Polish buttons, map, and timeline
   - [ ] Add symptoms
     - [ ] Emphasize these are WHO questions